monsterkrampe/crystal/concepts/string-methods/about.md

 # String methods

-String has a number of methods that can be used to manipulate strings.
+`String` has several methods that can be used to manipulate strings.
-These methods are called on the string itself, and are often chained together to perform multiple operations on a string.
+These methods are called on the string itself and are often chained together to perform multiple operations on a string.

-Following is a list of some of the most common methods, for a full list of methods, see the [String API documentation][string-api].
+The following is a list of some of the most common methods.
+See the [`String` API documentation][string-api] for a complete list of methods.

 ## String#upcase & String#downcase